 That’s what she said… (sorry).

-Content Marketing, like all things in life, return what you put into it.
-Quality, care and really neat CRO (conversion rate optimization) mechanisms.
+Content Marketing, like all things in life, returns what you put into it.
+Quality, care, and really neat CRO (conversion rate optimization) mechanisms.

 So why should you bother?

 And it’s one of the only ways to win the game in the long run.
-You are keep going to return to the restaurants, cafe shops and peanut butter dealers, who you trust and know you can get the best information and product.
+You keep going to return to the restaurants, cafe shops, and peanut butter dealers, who you trust, and know you can get the best information and product.

 Saying all that, you will need to find a sweet spot between: